mattgallagher92/seven-languages-in-seven-days/ruby/thoughts_on_ruby.md

 - I like `unless` and `until` (opposite behaviour of `if` and `while`).
 - Funny working in dynamically-typed language and seeing undeclared variables being fine if the code path doesn't hit them!
 - Nice to see some strong typing; JavaScript's type coercion scares me!
-- duck typing is cool.
+- Duck typing is cool.

 ### Day 2